 BOY SCOUTS- The Santiago Catholic community sponsors and provides meeting space in the Parish Hall for Boy Scout Troop 604.
 This group of future leaders are boys in the sixth grade through high school.
-For additional information contact Eleanor Flores at (949) 581-1446.

 The mission of the Boy Scouts of America is to prepare young people to make ethical and moral choices over their lifetimes by instilling in them the values of the Scout Oath and Law.
 Troop 604 works to fulfill this mission through fun, engaging, and enriching experiences for boys age 10-17 that give them opportunities to expand their knowledge, gain self confidence and demonstrate self-reliance, and demonstrate leadership.
 Troop 604 meets on Monday nights in the choir room, and at Pittsford Park during the summer.

 For additional information contact Eleanor Flores at 949-581-1446.

 CUB SCOUTS- The Santiago Catholic community sponsors and provides meeting space in the Parish Hall for Cub Scout Pack 651.
 This group of future leaders are boys in the First through Fifth grades.
 The Cub Master is Rose Dressler, she can be reached at 818-439-4921.